samtools/htslib/samples/DEMO.md

     ...
 Refer: split_thread2.c

+Note that it is important to analyze the task in hand to decide the number of threads to be used.
+As an example, if the number of threads for reading is set to 2 and bam write to 1, keeping total number of threads the same, the performance may decrease as decoding is easier than encoding.

 Task to be performed on data can be scheduled to a queue and a thread pool can be associated to it.
 There can be multiple pools and queues(processes).
 There are 2 type of queues, one where the result is queued back and retrieved in